code-423n4/2024-08-wildcat/README.md

 ✅ SCOUTS: Add a screenshot of your terminal showing the gas report ✅ SCOUTS: Add a screenshot of your terminal showing the test coverage

-## Miscellaneous
-Employees of [SPONSOR NAME] and employees' family members are ineligible to participate in this audit.

-Code4rena's rules cannot be overridden by the contents of this README.
-In case of doubt, please check with C4 staff.

 # Scope